 |

-PATS Target Stainless $800 Retail (shown with optional Hogue
+PATS Target Stainless $1500 (shown with optional Hogue stock)

 |

-bipod stock.
-The rifles are extremely accurate and will function reliably with all
+hand).
+The rifles are very accurate and will function reliably with all types of

-types of ammunition.
-Lead bullets are acceptable, though metal plated, unwaxed
+ammunition.
+Lead bullets are acceptable, though metal plated or lightly waxed

 bullets will create less fouling.
 Quietest performance is achieved with subsonic or

-standard velocity ammunition, but most high velocity loads also will remain subsonic
+standard velocity ammunition, but high velocity loads may go supersonic, creating a loud

-upon the type of ammunition used.
-Cleaning is easily accomplished without the need
+rifle, depending upon the type of ammunition used.
+Cleaning is easily accomplished

 |